bookofproofs/bookofproofs.github.io/_sources/history/19th-century/lefschetz.md

 **Lefschetz** was the main source of the algebraic aspects of topology.

 ### Mathematical Profile (Excerpt):
-* His father Alexander Lefschetz and his mother Vera were both Turkish citizens but since Alexander Lefschetz worked as an importer he was required to travel a great deal.
-* Shortly after Solomon was born his family set up home in Paris.
 * Since Lefschetz was educated in France from a young age, French was his first language.
 * Fully understanding this, in November 1905 at the age of 21, Lefschetz went to the United States.
 * As one might imagine this accident had a major mental impact on Lefschetz in addition to the physical disability he suffered.